ilozada/GenomeContent/README.md

 *Please send your questions, comments and bug reports to: : irma.lozada.chavez@gmail.com*

-If you use `GenomeContent` for your research, please cite the following paper:
+This version of the program is still a draft and being subject to tests.
+But if you use `GenomeContent` for your research, please cite the following paper:

 - Lozada-Chávez I, Stadler,P.F., and Prohaska, S.J.
-(2018) [__Genome-wide features of introns are evolutionary decoupled among themselves and from genome size throughout Eukarya__](https://www.biorxiv.org/content/early/2018/03/18/283549). __under peer-review__. doi: https://doi.org/10.1101/283549
+(2018) [__Genome-wide features of introns are evolutionary decoupled among themselves and from genome size throughout Eukarya__](https://www.biorxiv.org/content/early/2018/03/18/283549). __re-submitted__. doi: https://doi.org/10.1101/283549

 ___